Injalak Art Exhibition on display across ISPT's national office portfolio

 Each artwork has its own story and significance, which visitors can discover by looking closer at the tag on each artwork.

-The exhibition is curated by Karen Coote, who meticulously inspects each individual ISPT site, trials the artwork in each space, and makes any required adjustments, to ensure the Injalak Art will stand proudly in the space.
+The exhibition is curated by Karen Coote, who meticulously inspects each individual ISPT site, trials the artwork in each space, and makes any required adjustments to ensure the Injalak Art will stand proudly in the space.

 “It’s an incredibly moving exhibition – the people of Gunbalanya have now been using screen printing to share their culture, their story and their heritage for 35 years, and to celebrate that milestone the older designers have brought some new works to exhibit.”